evacarrara/evacarrara/about.markdown

 # *Negotium*

 Hello!
 I'm Eva, an assistant professor of ancient history and advisor to the classical studies minor at James Madison University.
 I completed my PhD in Classics at Florida State University.
-My main academic interests are Greek and Roman historiography, Roman cultural history and ancient sex and gender.
+My main academic interests are Greek and Roman historiography, Roman cultural history and ancient gender.
 My [first book project](https://evacarrara.github.io/evacarrara/research/) offers a broad overview of late Republican debates about the reception of Cato the Elder.
 On this [site](https://evacarrara.github.io/evacarrara/blog/) I have posted some of my preliminary data, results, and musings from a project that aims to consider Nonius Marcellus as recorder of fragmentary history and to make a plain text version of his work accessible.

 ![gradpic](/evacarrara/assets/grad.jpg)